 Being ruthless with your writing just means not getting too attached to anything you've written.
 You may need to slash and burn, or move things around, or rework a paragraph or two.
 If what you have down on paper is so precious that it can't be changed, you'll never get anywhere.
 A more sophisticated version of this advice in the literary world is to "kill your darlings"—which has been attributed to both Allen Ginsberg and William Faulkner.

-But here's the thing: you have to believe that it's the best thing for your writing.
+But here's the thing: you have to believe that it's best for your writing.
 You have to believe that all the work you did to get you where you are wasn't wasted.
 You have to believe that there's more good material to come.

 That's where people sometimes get stuck.
 They spend hours and hours getting a draft together, and they're understandably reluctant to then get rid of whole chunks of it.